IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 Why the split matters

-LLM invocations are slow (minutes) and expensive.
-Three of the five scheduled components — delivery, network, and maintenance — perform entirely mechanical operations: signing bytes, POSTing HTTP requests, moving files, counting entries.
+1. Scheduled scripts vs. agents: Three of the six scheduled components — delivery, network, and maintenance — perform entirely mechanical operations: signing bytes, POSTing HTTP requests, moving files, counting entries.
 Running an LLM for these tasks wastes time and money without adding value.
 Implementing them as deterministic scripts makes them fast (seconds), free, reliable, and testable with standard tooling.

 The three tasks that genuinely require intelligence — evaluating content, generating content, and summarizing accumulated history — remain LLM-backed agents.
+Everything else is code.

 2. Intelligent Agents (LLM-backed)